bihealth/sodar-server/docs_dev/source/install.rst

 we use ``sodar`` for the database, user name and password.
 Make sure to give the user the permission to create further PostgreSQL databases (used for testing).

+Alternatively, you can use the ``utility/setup_database.sh`` script and follow the command line prompt.

 .. code-block:: console